ConsenSysMesh/linnia-resources/Technical-Whitepaper.md

 This technical paper aimed at explaining the approach that the Linnia team is taking to solve majors challenges related to these goals, especially :

-* A decentralized** data exchange protocol,**
+* A decentralized **data exchange protocol,**
 * A user **experience research and development effort.**

 ## **Challenges facing Linnia**

 The R&D effort is long-term oriented and aims at creating an open protocol that can be leveraged by app developers, institutions, associations and user communities to create better self-sovereign apps and dApps.
 However, technical obstacles make this a difficult mission to accomplish, some of the challenges that Linnia is focusing on solving in the future are:

-1. **Confidentiality challenges: **When sharing data with untrusted data centers for computation purposes, the data must be hidden via encryption in order to maintain confidentiality and preserve user privacy.
+1. **Confidentiality challenges**: When sharing data with untrusted data centers for computation purposes, the data must be hidden via encryption in order to maintain confidentiality and preserve user privacy.
 However, the task of computation on encrypted data creates other issues like the ones specified just below.
-2. **Verified computation:  **Verifiable computation is required when dealing with untrusted data centers.
-A malicious external server is always a risk making the problem of verifying the correctness of computation on data stored on external servers even more difficult to solve.** **
+2. **Verified computation**: Verifiable computation is required when dealing with untrusted data centers.
+A malicious external server is always a risk making the problem of verifying the correctness of computation on data stored on external servers even more difficult to solve.
-3. **Complexity challenges:  **Previously mentioned protocols, like HE [[30](https://en.wikipedia.org/wiki/Homomorphic_encryption)] solve some confidentiality/privacy issues.
+3. **Complexity challenges**:  Previously mentioned protocols, like HE [[30](https://en.wikipedia.org/wiki/Homomorphic_encryption)] solve some confidentiality/privacy issues.
 However, they suffer from large computational costs.
-Also, when using protocols like Secret Sharing [[34](https://en.wikipedia.org/wiki/Shamir's_Secret_Sharing)]  the secret needs to be reconstructed by a certain number '**t' (**security parameter**)** of computation entities and other participants may disappear without compromising data availability.
-The drawback of this solution is that it needs a large volume of shares (multiplication of the initial data volume by the number of participants). ** **
+Also, when using protocols like Secret Sharing [[34](https://en.wikipedia.org/wiki/Shamir's_Secret_Sharing)]  the secret needs to be reconstructed by a certain number **'t'** (**security parameter**) of computation entities and other participants may disappear without compromising data availability.
+The drawback of this solution is that it needs a large volume of shares (multiplication of the initial data volume by the number of participants).
 4. **Scalability challenges:** Ethereum (and many other blockchain based systems today) need validation from all the network participants in order to ensure correctness on every state change.
 As a result, the computational cost for every state change is considerably high compared with computational cost of a single computer.
 Additionally, as stated in the verifier's dilemma, it is not possible to increase the number of transactions per second without risking the possibility of inclusion of an invalid transaction inside a block.
 The Linnia Mesh acts as an external consensus layer, where state changes are only committed to the main consensus computer (Ethereum) as a final adjudication layer, following the direction pointed by protocols like Plasma [[38](https://plasma.io/plasma.pdf)], Lightning network [[39](https://lightning.network/lightning-network-paper.pdf)] , or TrueBit [[40](https://people.cs.uchicago.edu/~teutsch/papers/truebit.pdf)].

 We believe that eventually the combination of all Ethereum-based projects, that aims at solving different parts of the same puzzle in different manners, will lead to a successful transition to Web 3.0.
 As such, the Linnia team is actively exploring  an array of possibilties with the projects cited in this paper.
 We are eager to discuss our ideas with other projects in the Ethereum ecosystem.